 The new State Pension age rose to 66 for both men and women on 6 October 2020, so applies to anyone born after 5 October 1954.
 It is due to increase again to 67 between 2026 and 2028, and again to 68 between 2037 and 2039.

 The women’s State Pension age rose to 65 in 2018, and has now also increased to 66 to bring it in line with men’s state pension age, causing huge hardship for many women who assumed they’d be able to stop work aged 60.
-The Court of Appeal recently ruled that women hit by the rise in the state pension age haven’t been discriminated against and that they won’t be reimbursed for the payments they’ve missed.
+The Court of Appeal in 2020 ruled that women hit by the rise in the state pension age haven’t been discriminated against and that they won’t be reimbursed for the payments they’ve missed.
 Find out more in our article Backto60 women lose state pension appeal.

 Not everyone gets the same amount from the State Pension – how much you’ll get will depend on your National Insurance contribution record and whether you decide to claim it as soon as you can, or to defer it for a while.

 Here’s what you need to know.